Upper Mustang Trek - 16 Days

 Weather in Upper Mustang

 Upper Mustang has incredibly erratic electricity.
-In places like Kagbeni and Lo Manthang, where there are frequent power outages, solar energy is used.
+In places like Kagbeni and Lo Manthang, where are frequent power outages, solar energy is used.
 Wind power generation is expanding, and there are micro-hydro plants at Lo-Manthang.

 Phone and Wifi